 What if I need help with a connecting flight?

 If you need help making a connecting flight, the airlines will arrange for a wheelchair and assistant to transport you to the appropriate gate.
 If your trip is over, they will take you to the baggage claim area or wherever you need to go in the airport.

 Is it necessary to advise the airline in advance that I will need a wheelchair?

-It is not required to alert your airline in advance, however, it helps the airline provide you with better service if you do.
+Passengers needing wheelchair service are encouraged to arrange for wheelchair service with their airline prior to the day of travel.
 It is also beneficial to notify the airline when you depart that you will need a wheelchair on your return flight.
 They will put a note in your record.

 What if I require special seating on the aircraft?